Carol-Ann Borel: “Unwavering dedication and commitment”

 Carol-Ann, who had already made a name for herself at the 2018 French University Championships by winning the title of top female swimmer, started swimming in the Var region at the age of five.
 It was a natural fit for this lover of the sea and travel, who loves nothing more than “being in the water.
 “I grew up between Fréjus and Saint-Raphaël, so the sea has always been there.”

-A passion that led her straight to Montpellier three years ago to join the French Water Rescue Training Center at the CREPS.
-It’s a sport that originated in Australia and combines pool-based rescue events with open-water events.
+A passion that led her straight to Montpellier three years ago to join the French Lifesaving Team based at the CREPS.
+A sport that originated in Australia, combining pool and open-water lifesaving events.
 “It ranges from swimming to kayaking to paddleboarding.
 It’s very diverse, and it suits me better than just doing lap after lap in the pool,” Carol-Ann admits.

 “We know why we’re doing this”

 A junior majoring in “Education and Motor Skills” atthe UFR STAPS, Carol-Ann isn’t closing any doors just yet.
-“I want to work in sports, but I have too many ideas—it’s got me a little worried.
+“I want to work in sports, but I have so many ideas—it’s a bit overwhelming.
 I could be a physical therapist or work in tourism abroad, or why not in marine biodiversity?”
-At 20, the swimmer still has plenty of time to see the world…
+At 20, the swimmer still has plenty of time to see the water… flow under the bridge.